window-maker/dockapps/docs/guidedtour/prefs.rst

   original placement.
 The gadget tells Window Maker how to order windows on the
   screen: *Random*, *Manual*, *Cascade* or *Smart*. *Automatic* is the default.

+- *Dragging a maximized window*

+  Set the behaviour of maximized window when click on titlebar and drag with the mouse.
+Possible actions can be set for a window to:

+  - *changes its position*
+  - *restores its unmaximized geometry*
+  - *considers the window now unmaximized*
+  - *does not move the window*

 - *Edge resistance*

   To set the edge resistance and whether it resists or attracts windows.